Get a free, no obligation personal loan quote with rates as low as 6.99%

 Land Transfer Tax in Ontario – Definition

 When you purchase property in Ontario, you will be expected to pay a land transfer tax to the province once the deal closes.
-The amount paid for this specific real estate tax is typically based on the price paid for the property, as well as the amount that remains on the mortgage that’s assumed as part of the deal.
+The amount paid for this specific real estate tax is typically based on the price paid for the property.

-The Ontario land transfer tax is paid when the deed to the property is transferred over to you on closing day, which is typically arranged by a real-estate lawyer.
+The Ontario land transfer tax is paid when the deed to the property is transferred over to you on closing day.
+This is typically arranged by a real estate lawyer.

-In the province of Ontario, the amount that buyers must pay towards land transfer tax is determined based on the value of the property.
+In Ontario, the land transfer tax amount that buyers must pay is based on the value of the property.
 This includes the purchase price of the property, any liabilities or benefits that come with the purchase, and the cost of improvements.

 The following are the rates charged according to the value of the property: